mattjgarland/keeljs/README.md

 Where do you keep your state?
-Typically state does not get as much love as models.
-It's kept in closures, variables and objects, and updated willy nilly.
-And that's a shame, because state is slippery, and ugly state-specific code can end up polluting essential application logic.
+Typically state does not get the love that models do.
+State and state logic are often scattered in closures, variables and objects.
+And that's a shame, both because state can be slippery, and ugly state-specific code can pollute application logic.

 Keel is declarative state management tool for javascript apps.
-Keel gathers application state into one, encapsulated object that takes responsibility for updating itself with clear, natural-language rules.
+It gathers application state into an encapsulated object that updates itself with clear, English-sounding rules.

 ```js
 keel = require("keel")